vmware/vrops-export/README.md

 ## Description

 A simple command-line data export tool for vRealize Operations.
-Currently supports CVS and SQL, but additional output formats are planned.
+Currently, the tool supports CVS, JSON, ElasticSearch, Wavefront and SQL, but additional output formats are planned.

 # Installation